 A look at the relationship between Mike Wazowski (Billy Crystal) and James P. "Sully" Sullivan (John Goodman) during their days at Monsters University, when they weren't necessarily the best of friends.

 In order to power the city, monsters have to scare children so that they scream.
 However, the children are toxic to the monsters, and after a child gets through, 2 monsters realize things may not be what they think.

-Mike Wazowski and James P. Sullivan are an inseparable pair, but that wasn't always the case.
-From the moment these two mismatched monsters met they couldn't stand each other.
-"Monsters University" unlocks the door to how Mike and Sulley overcame their differences and became the best of friends.Written by
+Mike Wazowski (Billy Crystal) and James P. "Sully" Sullivan (John Goodman) are an inseparable pair, but that wasn't always the case.
+From the moment these two mismatched monsters met, they couldn't stand each other.
+This movie unlocks the door to how Mike and Sully overcame their differences and became the best of friends.Written by

 Was this review helpful to you?